theapsgroup/steampipe-plugin-gitlab/docs/tables/gitlab_group_member.md

 # Table: gitlab_group_member

+A group member is a user that is associated to a specific group.

+The `gitlab_group_member` table can be used to query information members of a specific group.

-Query group members for a specific group, **you must specify** a `group_id` in the where or join clause of the query.
+However, **you must specify** a `group_id` in the where or join clause.

 ## Examples